MiguelPombeiro/CSE-Degree/Computer-Architecture-I/README.md

 ## How to run

-You can run the program using the RISC-V simulator [RARS](https://github.com/TheThirdOne/rars).
+You can run the program using the RISC-V simulator [RARS](https://github.com/TheThirdOne/rars) or other compatible RISC-V simulators.

 - Convert the input image to a .gray format before running the program.
 The program will read the input image, apply the selected filter, and save the output image in the same directory.